xing/hops/packages/apollo/README.md

 This is a hook that can be used to customize the behavior of when Hops can prefetch data during server-side rendering.
 E.g. execute GraphQL queries during initial render.
 If any function of this sequence returns false it prevents server fetching for this request.

-By default it returns whatever is configured in the [`shouldPrefetchOnServer` preset option](#shouldPrefetchOnServer).
+By default it returns whatever is configured in the [`allowServerSideDataFetching` preset option](#allowServerSideDataFetching).

 In case you need more control over the server-side rendering you can implement this method and provide your own implementation that decides if data should be prefetched during server-side rendering.